 Removes and performs exposure compensation in images that have darkened edges caused by lens flaws or improper lens shading.

 Photoshop creates one multi‑layer image from the source images, adding layer masks as needed to create optimal blending where the images overlap.
-You can edit the layer masks or add adjustment layers to further fine tune the different areas of the panorama.
+You can edit the layer masks or add adjustment layers to further fine-tune the different areas of the panorama.

 To replace empty areas around image borders, use a content-aware fill.
-(See Content-aware, pattern, or history fills.)
+(See Use Content-aware, pattern, or history fills.)

-Combine Photomerge with 3D features to create a 360-degree panorama.
-First, you stitch together the images to create a panorama; then you use the Spherical Panorama command to wrap the panorama so it’s continuous.
+Devices such as the Ricoh Theta V and Insta360One let you capture full 360 panoramic images in a single take.
+Alternatively, you can combine Photomerge with 3D features to create a 360-degree panorama.
+First, you stitch together the images to create a panorama; then you use the Spherical Panorama command to wrap the panorama so it's continuous.

 Be sure to photograph a full circle of images with sufficient overlap.
 Photographing with a pano head on a tripod helps produce better results.